Unfulfilled intentions

 Light your way where'er you roam.

-Perfectly tiny, the might engine,
+Perfectly tiny, the mighty engine,

 Of LSD, O happy race,